mklinik/vim-clean/README.md

 * Folding rules for Clean
 * Switching between definition and implementation module
 * Automatic imports based on tagfiles (see below)
+* Jumping to definition and implementation based on tagfiles (see below)
 * Compiler errorformats
 * [Cloogle][] integration (note that this requires [curl][])
 * Access to the plugin manual via `:h clean`.
 Make sure to run `:helptags` at